 Interestingly, this was also the first track on the very first Now That's What I Call Music album which was also released in 1983.
 Mr Collins had no less than 14 Top 20 hits during the 80's.

-I know it's a cliche to say this, but they really don't make 'em like this any more.
-There is no official video available, but I have included this wonderful performance by Phil Collins at Live Aid in 1985 - these were his mullet days!
+I know it's a cliche to say this, but they really don't make 'em like this any more, and I still have memories of Collin's wonderful performance at Live Aid in 1985 - these were his mullet days!
 Released in early 1984, the soundtrack to the movie of the same name reached #2 here in the UK and also topped the Billboard Hot 100 in the U.S.